But what if money wasn’t an issue? Let’s see the most expensive cameras ever manufactured.

 2. Susse Freres Daguerreotype

-The Susse Freres Daguerreotype was the most expensive camera ever sold – until it was beaten to the top spot by the Leica No. 122.
+The Susse Freres Daguerreotype was the priciest camera ever sold – until the Leica No. 122 beat it to the top spot.
 This camera was made in 1893, making it the second oldest camera ever built.

 There were only two cameras produced, made by Alphonse Giroux and signed by Jacques Mande Daguerre.
-This is a beautiful piece, especially at over 126 years old.
+It’s quite a beautiful piece, especially at over 126 years old.

 1. Leica O-Series No. 122

 The Leica O- Series No.122 was sold during the 32nd WestLicht Camera Auction after starting at $444,000, making it the world’s most expensive camera to date.